 This blog post (which is basically an ultimate guide to starting your own affiliate program) will walk you through my process to help you get started!
 We’ll talk about:

 Why should you start an affiliate program for your business?

 How can you work with affiliates?

-Don’t forget to grab my free checklist to make sure you follow each step!
+Don’t forget to grab my free 17-page guide to make sure you follow each step!

 If you’re reading this, you’re likely already familiar with affiliate marketing.
 I’d even guess that you’re an affiliate for someone else’s product.